 Any motions not already on the agenda must be given to the Vice-Chairperson, on motion forms prior to New Business.

-A quorum shall consist of eight (12) GSR’s in order to start an ASC meeting concerning voting.
+A quorum shall consist of fifteen (15) GSRs in order to start an ASC meeting concerning voting.

 A quorum must be reached by thirty (30) minutes after the schedule meeting time.